mobizt/FirebaseClient/resources/docs/file_config.md

 1. ### 🔹 BlobConfig(uint8_t *data = nullptr, size_t size = 0)

-    In the networkConnectionCB function, the complete operations for the carier (network) and internet connection should be performed

     ```cpp
     BlobConfig(uint8_t *data = nullptr, size_t size = 0)
     ```